matthew-brett/curious-git/git_submodules.rst

     git cat-file -p {{ gitmodules-object }}

-If there is only one new object in ``.git/objects``, and that is for ``.gitmodules``, then there is no new git object corresponding to the "myproject" repository.
-What has in fact happened, is that git records the commit for "myproject" in the directory listing, instead of recording the ``subproject`` directory as a subdirectory (tree object) or a file (blob object).
+There is only one new object in ``.git/objects``, and that is for ``.gitmodules``.
+Therefore there is no new git object corresponding to the "myproject" repository.
+In fact what has happened, is that git records the commit for "myproject" in the *directory listing*, instead of recording the ``subproject`` directory as a subdirectory (tree object) or a file (blob object).
 That is a bit difficult to see at the moment, because the directory listing is in the git staging area and not yet written into a tree object.
 To